German occupation of Luxembourg during World War I: Invasion

 However, when it seemed that Germany was on the verge of victory, the Chancellor began to revise his statements.
-In his Septemberprogramm, Bethmann Hollweg called for Luxembourg to become a German federal state, and for that result to be forced upon the Luxembourgish people once Germany achieved victory over the Triple Entente.
+In an internal memorandum called the Septemberprogramm, not discovered until midcentury, Bethmann Hollweg proposed that Luxembourg become a German federal state, and for that result to be forced upon the Luxembourgish people once Germany achieved victory over the Triple Entente.
 However, the British and French halted the German advance at the Battle of the Marne in mid-September.
 This resulted in the indefinite continuation of German occupation.